kewlfft/ansible-aur/README.md

 Note the module is installed in `/usr/share/ansible/plugins/modules` which is one of a default module library path.

 ### Manual installation
-1. Clone the *ansibe-aur* repository in your playbook custom-module directory:
+1. Clone the *ansible-aur* repository in your playbook custom-module directory:
 ```
 mkdir --parents library
 cd library